neo-technology-field/python-etl-lib/docs/index.rst

 ==========================================

 I often found myself implementing pipelines for small to medium sized project and repeating the same code again and again.
-This library is an effort to collect building blocks in a way that makes assembling pipelines easy out of these building blocks.
+This library is an effort to collect building blocks in a way that makes assembling pipelines out of these building blocks easy.

 When building ETL pipelines the following criteria should be considered as a bare minimum: